dnandha/miauth/README.md

 ## Python and Java libraries
 For optimal platform support I provide both a [Python package](lib/python/) and a [Java library](lib/java/) for Mi authentication.
 You can find instructions on how to install and use these libraries in the respective folders.

-If you want to use the Python library simply install it `pip install miauth`.
-This also gives you access to the `miauth` command.
+If you want to use the Python library simply install it with `pip install miauth` - this also gives you access to the `miauth` command.

 ## Special thanks
 This work would not have been possible without the following projects: